 - Anal intercourse.

 - Age.
 Anal fissures can occur at any age, but are more common in infants and middle-aged adults.

 Complications of anal fissure can include:

 - Failure to heal.
-An anal fissure that fails to heal within six weeks is considered chronic and may need further treatment.
+An anal fissure that fails to heal within eight weeks is considered chronic and may need further treatment.

 - Recurrence.
 Once you've experienced an anal fissure, you are prone to having another one.